 What are the league costs?

 The cost of the league varies depending on the amount of teams and the number of games played in the regular season.
 As these numbers can change at anytime during the registration period, including teams dropping out at the last moment, a good range to estimate is between $900.
 This is a non-profit league, so all money goes to paying for field rental, lights, umpires, game balls, liability insurance, ASA registration and field maintenance fees.
 This registration fee is all-inclusive, there are no extra fees for umpires and/or game balls.

 Are there any ways to defray this cost?

 Yes!
-First off, there are team sponsors, local business or restaurants that are happy to have their business name in the West Chester Daily Local and on our website.
+First off, there are team sponsors, local businesses or restaurants that are happy to have their business name in the West Chester Daily Local and on our website.
 Some sponsors are willing to pay the entire registration fee, some sponsors will pay part of the registration fee.
 Itís all up to your sales pitch or contacts.
 Restaurant/bar sponsors are a good place to start since they like your teamís business for post-game celebrations or lamentations.
 The other way to defray costs is to sell sponsorship signs that are placed on the fences around the Westtown Complex fields.
-These signs cost businesses $500 for 5 years, a very cheap method of marketing to the thousands of athletes and spectators that visit the Complex each season.
-Teams that sell sponsorship signs get $50 off their registration fee for each sign sold.
-A win-win proposition.
-For more information on sponsorship signs, please email Chris Esposito at firstname.lastname@example.org.
+For more information on sponsorship signs, please email Chelsea at CCCESL19382@gmail.com

 What am I responsible for as a team manager?